Reject cynicism.

 Assess Customer Perception

 Gather feedback from your audience to understand their perception of your brand.
-Use surveys, reviews, and focus groups to gain insights into how your brand identity is being received.
+Use surveys, reviews, and focus groups to gain insights into how your brand's identity is being received.

 Use Brand Tracking Tools